Natixis fined 7.5 million euros in sub-prime exposure case

 ($1 = 0.8377 euros)

-Reporting by Matthieu Protard; Editing by Sudip Kar-Gupta, Richard Lough, Edmund Blair and Jane Merriman
+Reporting by Matthieu Protard; Editing by Sudip Kar-Gupta, Richard Lough, Edmund Blair, Jane Merriman and Jan Harvey

 Our Standards: The Thomson Reuters Trust Principles.